JackStromberg/azure-powershell/src/ContainerRegistry/docs/Get-AzContainerRegistryCredential.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+The name of the resource group to which the container registry belongs.
-The name is case insensitive.

 ```yaml
 Type: System.String